Ayurvedic Nutrition

 What should a Vata dosha eat?

-Vata types should favour warm, cooked, moist foods like soups, stews, and porridges.
-Sweet, sour, and salty tastes are balancing.
-Avoid raw, cold, and dry foods.
+Vata types do best on warm, cooked, moist foods like soups, stews and porridges.
+Sweet, sour and salty tastes are balancing.
+Skip the raw, cold and dry stuff.

 What foods are best for Pitta dosha?

-Pitta types benefit from cooling foods like salads, sweet fruits, coconut, and dairy.
-Sweet, bitter, and astringent tastes are balancing.
-Avoid spicy, fermented, and overly oily foods.
+Pitta types thrive on cooling foods like salads, sweet fruits, coconut and dairy.
+Sweet, bitter and astringent tastes calm the fire.
+Avoid spicy, fermented and very oily food.

 What should Kapha dosha avoid eating?

-Kapha types should minimise heavy, oily, sweet, and cold foods.
-Favour light, warm, dry foods with pungent, bitter, and astringent tastes.
-Avoid dairy, wheat, and excessive sugar.
+Kapha types should keep heavy, oily, sweet and cold foods to a minimum.
+Favour light, warm, dry food with pungent, bitter and astringent tastes.
+Go easy on dairy, wheat and sugar.

 Written by